Rotator Cuff Therapy: 5 Exercises for Pain Relief

 When your rotator cuff aches, it’s wise to visit one of the knowledgeable doctors at our office, where you can use your 1099 health insurance or any other health plan that you have.
 We can help you identify the root of your symptoms and make sure you get the care you need.
-In the meantime, these five exercises may alleviate your pain if this does not work try with the best CBD oil for pain and you will see how its gone.

 1) Lawnmower Pull

 Pretending to mow your lawn is more enjoyable than mowing the real thing, especially if it’s cold and rainy outside.
 This exercise requires a resistance band, but you can also use a belt.

 Start by standing with both feet shoulder-width apart.
 Wrap the resistance band below the foot on the opposite side of your sore shoulder.
 Grab the other end of the resistance band with your injured arm so the band is diagonal with your body.

 Place your other hand on your hip.
 Bend carefully at the waist without locking your knees.
 Your injured arm should be parallel with the knee on the opposite side of your body.

 Pretend you are starting a lawn mower, but do it slowly.
 Straighten your body, then pull your elbow all the way across your upper torso until you reach your outer ribs.
 Squeeze your shoulder blades together, and then repeat twice.
 Do 10 sets of this exercise.